mattermost/docs/source/administration/config-settings.rst

 The default location of ``config.json`` is in the ``mattermost/config`` directory.
 Mattermost must have write permissions to ``config.json``, otherwise changes made in the System Console will have no effect.

-On new installations starting in version 5.14, the default.json file used to create the initial ``config.json`` has been removed from the binary and replaced with a build step that generates a fresh ``config.json``.
+On new installations starting from version 5.14, the ``default.json`` file used to create the initial ``config.json`` has been removed from the binary and replaced with a build step that generates a fresh ``config.json``.
 This is to ensure the initial configuration file has all the correct defaults provided in the server code.
 Existing ``config.json`` files are not affected by this change.

 **Configuration in Database**